Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: The radial derivative controls the function in up to the boundary

 By convexity of $f$ we have $f(u)-f( u_{1.1}) \leq f'(u)(u- u_{1.1})$.
 We now use that $\xi=0$ on $\partial A_{4,5}^+$ and that $u- u_{1.1}=0$ on $\partial^0 A_{3.9,5.1}^+$ in order to take advantage, twice, of the stability of $u$.
 Taking a function $\phi\in C^\infty_c(A_{3.9,5.1})$ with $\phi=1$ in $A_{4,5}$, and since $\xi$ and $f'(u)$ are nonnegative, we deduce

 where in the last bound we have used Poincar\'e's inequality in $A_{3.9,5.1}^+$ for functions vanishing on $\partial^0 A_{3.9,5.1}^+$.
-The previous chain of inequalities, which are a crucial part of the proof, have used the stability of the solution twice.\footnote{ Note first that a simple Cauchy-Schwarz argument to control the right-hand side of \eqref{int-fsxi1} would not work, since we do not have control on the integral of $f'(u)^2$.
+The previous chain of inequalities, which are a crucial part of the proof, have used the stability of the solution twice.

+It is worth noticing here that a simple Cauchy-Schwarz argument to control the right-hand side of \eqref{int-fsxi1} would not work, since we do not have control on the integral of $f'(u)^2$.
 On the other hand, we would be in trouble if we had performed the above chain of inequalities starting from \eqref{continuousbdry} instead of \eqref{expression}.
 Indeed, in such case, $f'(u)(u- u_{1.1}) \xi $ in \eqref{int-fsxi1} would be replaced by $f'(u)\,x\cdot\nabla u\,\xi$.
 Hence, proceeding as we have done above, the final quantity appearing in \eqref{int-fsxi3} would be the $L^2$ norm of $\nabla (x\cdot\nabla u)$.
-But recall that we do not have control on the $L^2$ norm of the full Hessian of $u$.}
+But recall that we do not have control on the $L^2$ norm of the full Hessian of $u$.

 Next, by the $W^{1,2+\gamma}$ estimate \eqref{prop5.2CFRS-ann} (rescaled to hold in $B_6^+$ instead of $B_1^+$) and taking $q:=\frac{2(1+\gamma)}{2+\gamma}$, we have

 for all $\ep\in (0,1)$.
 Now, by the interpolation inequality in cubes of Proposition \ref{prop5.2} applied with $p=1$, we claim that